passcod/stalc/README.md

 # Stalc

-_Stack-based CLI calculator._
+_Stack-based terminal calculator._

 In the manner of [dc] but with advanced features and friendlier syntax.

 - [ ] First-class support for dates/times and durations
-- [ ] Unicode and non-Western number systems
 - [ ] Unit and currency conversion
 - [ ] Arbitrary-precision arithmetic
 - [ ] Complex numbers
 - [ ] Bases from 2 to 64
+- [ ] Variables for simpler usage than registers
 - [ ] History and lookup

+Future features:

-- [ ] Simple equation solver
+- [ ] Reverse-polish by default, but with Polish and Infix modes as options
 - [ ] Multiple registers
 - [ ] Persistent registers
-- [ ] Variables for simpler usage than registers
+- [ ] Optional [dc]-compatible terse syntax
-- [ ] Reverse-polish by default, but with Polish and Infix modes as options
 - [ ] Linux, Mac, Windows, and more
+- [ ] Unicode and non-Western number systems
-- [ ] Optional [dc]-compatible terse syntax
+- [ ] Simple equation solver

 [dc]: https://en.wikipedia.org/wiki/dc_(computer_program)